Interval Training – What Ratio Is Best?

 Ratio: the aerobic ratio is: 1:1 to 1:0.5.
 This is to suggest you would start at the highest ratio (1:1) and over time progress on to the harder ratio (1:0.5)

-This equates to: four minutes of work followed by four minutes of rest, repeat x desired number of reps.
-Or 4 minutes work followed by 2 mins rest, repeat x desired reps.
+This equates to four minutes of work followed by four minutes of rest, repeated the desired number of times.
+Alternatively, you could alternate between 4 minutes of work and 2 minutes of rest, performing the desired number of repetitions.

 Maximum work duration: depends on the individual’s goals.
-If they are training for a marathon, they might carry out 1 or 2 mile intervals.
+If they are training for a marathon, they might conduct 1- or 2-mile intervals.
 These could be four-minute miles to 15-minute miles, depending on their ability and fitness levels.
 For recreational use, a two-minute interval would be more appropriate.

 LACTIC ACID RATIO

-This equates to: one minute of work followed by a four-minute rest; or 30 seconds of work followed by a 90-second rest; or 30 seconds of work followed by a 60-second rest.
-Each protocol would be repeated for the desried number of reps.
+This equates to: one minute of work followed by a four-minute rest, or 30 seconds of work followed by a 90-second rest, or 30 seconds of work followed by a 60-second rest.
+Each protocol would be repeated for the desired number of reps.

-Minimum work duration: 15 seconds, in order to promote the use of the lactic acid system rather than the ATP/CP system (creatine phosphate).
+Minimum work duration: 15 seconds, to promote the use of the lactic acid system rather than the ATP/CP system (creatine phosphate).

-Maximum work duration: this will vary depending on fitness level and lactic acid tolerance.
-For example, a highly trained athlete will be able to maintain a higher output for longer, resulting in higher lactic acid levels.
-Generally, you wont be able to maintain a high (lactic acid generating) output for longer than 2-3 minutes.
+Maximum work duration: This will vary depending on fitness level and lactic acid tolerance.
+For example, a highly trained athlete will be able to maintain a higher output for a more extended period, resulting in higher lactic acid levels.
+Generally, you won’t be able to maintain a high (lactic acid generating) output for longer than 2–3 minutes.

-Please note, recent research suggests that shorter or inverse ratios, such as 2:1 (20 seconds on followed by 10 seconds rest), also known as Tabata training, has been shown to bring excellent benefits.
-Research conducted by Dr Tabata showed that individuals who performed 20 seconds maximal effort followed by 10 seconds passive recovery, repeated 8 times, resulted in greater anaerboic fitness, greater aerobic fitness, less body fat % and an increase in muscle mass when compared to individuals who exercised at 70% for 60mins.
+Please note that recent research suggests shorter or inverse ratios, such as 2:1 (20 seconds on followed by 10 seconds of rest), also known as Tabata training, have been shown to bring excellent benefits.
+Research conducted by Dr. Tabata showed that individuals who performed 20 seconds of maximal effort followed by 10 seconds of passive recovery, repeated 8 times, had greater anaerobic fitness, greater aerobic fitness, a lower body fat percentage, and an increase in muscle mass when compared to individuals who exercised at 70% for 60 minutes.

 Creatine phosphate (ATP/CP) ratios